Chen Zhao: Club career

 Chen Zhao would play for the various Shanghai Luckystar youth teams before going abroad to continue his development.
 On 4 July 2017 he would return to China to sign for top-tier club Shanghai Shenhua and was immediately included in their first team squad.
-On 1 May 2019 Chen made his debut for the club in a Chinese FA Cup game away to Shenzhen F.C. that Shenhua won.
+On 1 May 2019 Chen made his debut for the club in a Chinese FA Cup game away to Shenzhen FC that Shenhua won.
 Chen would then make his league debut against Shenzhen F.C. once again in a away match on 5 May 2019 in a 2–1 defeat.